cmaxw/devchat-eleventy/src/dev-ed/deved-036-comments.md

   - comments
 question1: What are code smells?
 answer1: >-
-  A pattern that indicates that may be a problem in the code with a possibility of improvement.
+  A pattern that indicates that there may be a problem in the code with a possibility of improvement.
 question2: When should comments be used?
 answer2: >-
   Comments could be useful for beginners, not so much for experienced folk.
 Too